Affiliate links on Android Authority may earn us a commission. Learn more.

 Check the remote for physical damage

 If your remote has an IR sensor, ensure it sends the infrared signal.
 Point the remote at a phone or tablet camera and press the power button.
 Look at the phone screen while pressing the power button to see if there is a colored light on the sensor.
-If you don’t see the light, you might need fresh batteries, but the IR sensor might be damaged.
+If you don’t see the light, you might need fresh batteries, or the IR sensor might be damaged.
 If the sensor isn’t the problem, clean the remote’s top to ensure that nothing is blocking a signal from going through.

 If the remote is damaged and not working, your only option is to get a replacement.
 Samsung doesn’t directly sell TV remotes on its website.
 Instead, depending on your TV model, you will find multiple options on the Samsung Parts website.
 Use the TV user manual to find the exact model number to sort through the long list quickly.